peterdri/ece-communications-labs/_ece450/lab4/noncoherent-dpsk-demodulator.md

 1. Run the flowgraph.
 2. Record the BER at $$\frac{E_b}{N_0}$$ values of `[0, 2, 4, 6, 8]`.
 You will need to kill the flowgraph each time you need to set a new value.
    - Plotting GUI sink values also eats computational power.
 While waiting for the BER values to stabilize you may wish to disable any unneeded QT GUI blocks.
+3. Put a *QT GUI Time Sink* and a *QT GUI Constellation Sink* at the end of the modulation chain to observe the transmitted signal waveform and constellation.
-3. Change $$\phi$$ as you go and see that it has no impact on the BER value.
+4. Change $$\phi$$ slowly and see that while the waveform changes, the BER value does not.

-{% include alert.html title="Deliverable question 4" class="info" content="It should be clear that since the $$\phi$$ value does not change the BER that this is a noncoherent receiver.
+{% include alert.html title="Deliverable question 3" class="info" content="It should be clear that since the $$\phi$$ value does not change the BER that this is a noncoherent receiver.
 What are the advantages of implementing a physical system like this?
 In what scenario would a coherent receiver be necessary?"%}

+{:start="5"}
+5. Put a `0*` in front of the *Amplitude* parameter of the *Noise Source* block.
+Slowly increase $$f_c$$ and while observing the waveform and the BER, find the frequency offset at which the BER starts to rise.

+{% include alert.html title="Deliverable question 4" class="info" content="At what frequency offset does the receiver stop working?
+What is the cause of this?
+What implication does it have on real DPSK receiver implementations?"%}

 At this point you should have recorded 5 BER values.